 As a Canadian living in eastern part of the country, I visit New York fairly often.
 It is only 6 hours away from Montreal by car.
-Over the years I compiled list of my favorite photography locations in different parts of New York.
-I also learned how to use New York’s famous landmarks in order to maximize impact of my photography.
+Over the years I compiled the list of my favorite photography locations in different parts of New York.
+I also learned how to use New York’s famous landmarks in order to maximize the impact of my photography.

 Here is the list of articles dedicated to my New York experiences:

 - New York City – the Best Spot to Photograph Panoramas of Manhattan

 - An Unconventional Way to Photograph New York

 - Photographing New York from the River (Circle Line Cruise)